Countly/countly-sdk-documentation/java/current.md

 <p>Session end:</p>
 <pre><code class="java">double duration = 20;<br>Countly.<span>backendMode</span>().sessionEnd(<span>"device-id"</span>, duration, 1223456767L);</code></pre>
 <h4>
-  Note: SDK set the value of duration to 0 If provided value is less than 0.
+  Note: Java SDK automatically sets the duration to 0 if you have provided a value that is less than 0.
 </h4>
 <h4>Recording user properties</h4>
 <p>
-  The SDK allows you to upload user details and custom properties.&nbsp;
+  If you want to record some user information the SDK lets you do so by passing data as user details and custom properties.&nbsp;
 </p>
 <ul>
   <li>
-    <strong><span data-preserver-spaces="true">deviceID-</span></strong><span data-preserver-spaces="true"> Device id is mandatory, if it is null or empty data will not record.&nbsp;</span>
+    <strong><span data-preserver-spaces="true">deviceID-</span></strong><span data-preserver-spaces="true"> Device id is mandatory, if it is null or empty no data will be recorded.&nbsp;</span>
   </li>
   <li>
-    <strong>userProperties-</strong> <span>It is a key and value map</span> it
+    <strong>userProperties-</strong> <span>It is a map of key/value pairs</span>
-    can not be null or empty<span>.
-The accepted data types for the value are&nbsp;</span><span>"String", "Integer", "Double", and "Boolean".
+    and it should not be null or empty<span>.
+The accepted data types as a value are&nbsp;</span><span>"String", "Integer", "Double", and "Boolean".
 All other types will be ignored.</span>
   </li>
   <li>
     <strong>timestamp -</strong>
     <span data-preserver-spaces="true">It is time in milliseconds.
-It is not mandatory, and you may set it <strong>null</strong>.</span>
+It is not mandatory, and you may set it to <strong>null</strong>.</span>
   </li>
 </ul>
 <p>For example:</p>
 <pre><code class="java">Map&lt;String, Object&gt; userDetail = new HashMap&lt;&gt;();<br>userDetail.put("name", "Full Name");<br>userDetail.put("username", "username1");<br>userDetail.put("email", "user@gmail.com");<br>userDetail.put("organization", "Countly");<br>userDetail.put("phone", "000-111-000");<br>userDetail.put("gender", "M");<br>userDetail.put("byear", "1991");<br><br>//custom detail<br>userDetail.put("hair", "black");<br>userDetail.put("height", 5.9);<br>userDetail.put("marks", "{$inc: 1}");<br><br>Countly.<span>backendMode</span>().recordUserProperties(<span>"device-id"</span>, userDetail, <span>0</span>);</code><code class="java"></code></pre>
 <p>
-  <span>You may also perform different manipulations to your custom data values, such as incrementing the current value on a server or storing an array of values under the same property.</span><span></span>
+  <span>You may also perform certain manipulations to your custom property values, such as incrementing the current value on a server by a certain amount or storing an array of values under the same property.</span><span></span>
 </p>
 <p>
   <span>For example:</span>